 Samuel died in Sand Patch at the age of 87 years, five months and 20 days on either Sept.
 5, 1926.
 Reported the Republican, "his remains were taken to his native county and interred in Dry Ridge cemetery, near Buffalo Mills.
 The obsequies were conducted by Rev. H.M.
 Couchenour pastor of the Berlin and Salisbury M.E. congregation."
 He was survived by 16 grandchildren.
 Son Calvin signed his official Pennsylvania certificate of death.

-She married Ross Holler (1862- ? ).
-Their known offspring were James Holler, Leona Holler, Alice Holler, Amanda Holler and Hiram Holler.
+Their known offspring were James Holler, Leona Wolf Bolin, Alice Corley (or "Curley"), Amanda Johnston, Clara Warnick, Anna Barker, Ernest Holler and Hiram Holler.

 At the age of 88, widowed, she bore heart disease and died on Jan.
 3, 1955.
+Funeral services were held in the home of her son Ernest in Boynton, officiated By Rev. Wilson E. Kelley.
 Her remains were lowered into eternal repose in the Salisbury IOOF Cemetery.
+An obituary in the Republican said she was survived by 14 grandchildren, 22 great-grandchildren and seven great-great grandchildren.

 ~ Daughter Ida May ~